 - Installing Capacitors in a quadcopter – capacitors can help reduce noise in power, which can largely improve your FPV video and flight performance

-- Why use Loctite glue? – Loctite glue is very useful for preventing screws from loosening espeically important in a moving aircraft
+- Use Loctite glue on your motor screws – Loctite glue is very useful for preventing screws from loosening especially important in a moving aircraft

 - How to keep FC/PDB stack low – in situations where the frame has a limited height (such as micro quad) you would have to keep the FC stack as low as possible